certificate

 2. A document evidencing ownership or debt.

-3. A document serving as evidence as a person has completed an educational course, issued either by an institution not authorised to grant diplomas, or to a student not qualifying for a diploma.
+3. (education) A document serving as evidence that a person has completed an educational course, issued either by an institution not authorised to grant diplomas, or to a student not qualifying for a diploma.

 4. (computing theory) The information needed in order to verify a positive answer to a problem.